jna744/cmph/readme.md

 Tested with GCC 9.4.

-See bench.cpp for example usage.
+See tests for example usage.